| Title: | Two-/Three-Stage Designs for Phase 1&2 Clinical Trials |

 cex |

-graphical parameter |
+Graphical parameter |

 ... |

-arguments to be passed to |
+Arguments passed to plotting functions. |

-# generate decision table dt <- dec.table(0.6,0.4,0.2,0.3,c(3,3,3)) # simulate trials from test data test.file <- system.file("extdata", "testS.csv", package = "tsdf") out <- sl.sim(dt$table, test.file) plot(out, pt=rep(0.3,2), s=1, type="all") plot(out, pt=rep(0.3,2), s=2, type="prob") plot(out, pt=rep(0.3,2), s=1, type="np") plot(out, pt=rep(0.3,2), s=2, type="dlt")
+# generate decision table dt <- dec.table(0.6,0.4,0.2,0.3,c(3,3,3)) # Simulate trials from test data test.file <- system.file("extdata", "testS.csv", package = "tsdf") out <- sl.sim(dt$table, test.file) plot(out, pt=rep(0.3,2), s=1, type="all") plot(out, pt=rep(0.3,2), s=2, type="prob") plot(out, pt=rep(0.3,2), s=1, type="np") plot(out, pt=rep(0.3,2), s=2, type="dlt")# generate decision table dt <- dec.table(0.6,0.4,0.2,0.3,c(3,3,3)) # Simulate trials from test data test.file <- system.file("extdata", "testS.csv", package = "tsdf") out <- sl.sim(dt$table, test.file) plot(out, pt=rep(0.3,2), s=1, type="all") plot(out, pt=rep(0.3,2), s=2, type="prob") plot(out, pt=rep(0.3,2), s=1, type="np") plot(out, pt=rep(0.3,2), s=2, type="dlt")

-method for class "dec.table
+plot method for class "dec.table".

-## S3 method for class 'dec.table' plot(x, ...)
+## S3 method for class 'dec.table' plot(x, ...)## S3 method for class 'dec.table' plot(x, ...)

 x |

-an object of class |
+An object of class |

 ... |

-truep <- c(0.3, 0.45, 0.5, 0.6) out <- dec.table(0.6,0.4,0.2,0.3,c(3,3,3)) plot(out)
+truep <- c(0.3, 0.45, 0.5, 0.6) out <- dec.table(0.6,0.4,0.2,0.3,c(3,3,3)) plot(out)truep <- c(0.3, 0.45, 0.5, 0.6) out <- dec.table(0.6,0.4,0.2,0.3,c(3,3,3)) plot(out)

-method for class "dec.table
+print method for class "dec.table".

-## S3 method for class 'dec.table' print(x, ...)
+## S3 method for class 'dec.table' print(x, ...)## S3 method for class 'dec.table' print(x, ...)

 x |

-an object of class |
+An object of class |

 ... |

-prints the decision table with legend keys.
+print.dec.table prints the decision table together with a

-method for class "opt.design
+print method for class "opt.design".

-## S3 method for class 'opt.design' print(x, ...)
+## S3 method for class 'opt.design' print(x, ...)## S3 method for class 'opt.design' print(x, ...)

 x |

-an object of class |
+An object of class |

 ... |

-alpha1 <- 0.20 alpha2 <- 0.1 beta <- 0.20 pc <- 0.5 pt <- pc + 0.2 out <- opt.design(alpha1, alpha2, beta, pc, pt, stage = 2, sf.param = 1) print(out)
+alpha1 <- 0.20 alpha2 <- 0.1 beta <- 0.20 pc <- 0.5 pt <- pc + 0.2 out <- opt.design(alpha1, alpha2, beta, pc, pt, stage = 2, sf.param = 1) print(out)alpha1 <- 0.20 alpha2 <- 0.1 beta <- 0.20 pc <- 0.5 pt <- pc + 0.2 out <- opt.design(alpha1, alpha2, beta, pc, pt, stage = 2, sf.param = 1) print(out)

-sl.sim(decTable, file, header = TRUE, sep = ",", ...)
+sl.sim(decTable, file, header = TRUE, sep = ",", ...)sl.sim(decTable, file, header = TRUE, sep = ",", ...)

 decTable |

-A customized decision table. (same format as output of |
+A customized decision table in the same format as the output

 file |

-The name of the file which the data are to be read from.
-See details in |
+The name of the file containing the scenario definitions.
+See

 header |